liliblu/hypercluster/docs/snakemake.rst

      - Additional kwargs per evaluation metric function.
      - ``{'silhouette_score': {'random_state': 8}}``
    * - ``screeplot_evals``
-     - Metrics for which to generate scree plots.
-Must be a subset of the metrics used to evaluate.
+     - Metrics for which to draw scree plots.
+Must be a subset of metrics used to evaluate.
      - ``['silhouette_score', 'smallest_largest_clusters_ratio']
    * - ``metric_to_choose_best``
      - | If picking best labels, which metric to maximize to choose the labels.
 If not choosing